-There is no doubt about it, Italians are proud of their food heritage and they have every right to be so.
+There’s no doubt about it, Italians are proud of their food heritage and they have every right to be so.
 With its fresh flavours, vibrant colours and simplicity, Italian cuisine ranks as one of the world’s best and is one of my personal favourites.

-The truth is, of course, that there is no such thing as Italian cuisine: every region has its own specialities.
+The truth is, of course, that there’s no such thing as Italian cuisine: every region has its own specialities.
 The result is a wonderful diversity of styles, ingredients and flavours.
-Even though I’m a vegetarian, there is plenty to keep me happy: pesto, polenta. tomato sauce, beans, cheeses, olives, foccacia – the list goes on and I haven’t even started on the drinks and sweet stuff.
+Even though I’m a vegetarian, there’s plenty to keep me happy: pesto, polenta, tomato sauce, beans, cheeses, olives, foccacia – the list goes on.
+And I haven’t even started on the drinks and sweet stuff.

 Two Italians, Cipriano Moneta and Christian Prazzoli, were somewhat surprised to find when living abroad that genuine Italian products were hard to come by.
 Their solution to this was to found Ufuud.
 It aims to supply real Italian products from their source to the customer in the shortest time possible.

 I was delighted to see a section on organic food and immediately picked out a bottle of olive oil and some unusual pasta.
 Getting my hands on a whole kilo of 24 month aged Parmigiano Reggiano was too good an opportunity to miss.

 Dark Chocolate 45% with Cinnamon – sugar, cocoa mass, cinnamon

 This chocolate has unmistakable individuality.
-It is a granular bar with a sandy sugary texture not dissimilar to Kendal mint cake.
+It’s a granular bar with a sandy sugary texture not dissimilar to Kendal mint cake.
 This may sound as unappealing as a seaside sandwich, but it gives added interest and a surprising crunch in the mouth.
-It reminded CT of a Mexican hot chocolate disc, when I read the packet, I discovered it was indeed designed to emulate the Aztec Xocoatl, so he wasn’t far wrong.
+It reminded CT of a Mexican hot chocolate disc.
+And when I read the packet, I discovered it was indeed designed to emulate the Aztec Xocoatl, so he wasn’t far wrong.

 I sautéed the veg in a little of the olive oil, which was golden with a fruity fragrance and a fresh peppery flavour.
 I then added the sauce and warmed it gently.
 At the last minute I grated in 100% chocolate to give some additional richness and umami, although with some of the fabulous Parmesan cheese grated on top, this wasn’t strictly necessary.

-The pasta I chose was tortilli made with wholegrain Kamut, which I was particularly excited about.
+The pasta I chose was tortilli.
+It’s made with wholegrain Kamut, which I was particularly excited about.
 It was really substantial and cooked to a good al dente texture.
 It was very tasty with a slight nutty flavour.
 The crevices made it brilliant for picking up the sauce.
 The sauce itself was spicy warm rather than red hot, which we find just right for pasta.
 The chocolate worked just as I’d hoped.

 CT summed it up succinctly “almost instant food that not only tastes delicious, but tastes like it’s good for you too”.